 Artificial turf warning tracks don’t have a change of texture, only a change of color, which puts players at risk.
 A player engrossed in catching a ball is rarely going to think about looking down to see the change of turf color that notifies them they are on the artificial turf warning track and rapidly approaching an obstacle.
 And therein lies the problem with the rapid proliferation of artificial turf ballfield.

-Pretty much all of the artificial turf fields delineate the position of the warning track by simply changing the color of the artificial turf.
-Unless a ballplayer is looking down when he approaches an obstacle, he will have no other way of be warned of the impending collision.
-If I was a college or high school athletic director, I would be pressuring the artificial turf manufactures for a better solution to warn fielders of these dangers.
-Ultimately, it comes down to those decision makers to look out for their player’s safety.
+Pretty much all artificial turf fields delineate the warning track by simply changing the color of the artificial turf.
+Unless a ballplayer is looking down when he approaches the warning track, he or she will have no other way to be warned of a potential collision with the wall.
+There’s no change in feel, like turf grass to warning track soil — not audible difference when your spikes hit the warning track material.
+It’s a purely visual difference.
+If I was a college or high school athletic director, I would be pressuring the artificial turf manufactures for a better solution to warn fielders of the danger.
+Ultimately, it comes down to those decisionmakers to look out for their players’ safety.